-Most savers can grow their money free of tax, thanks to the ‘personal savings allowance’.
+Most people can benefit from interest on their savings free of tax, thanks to the ‘Personal Savings Allowance’.
+People on low incomes also benefit from the Starting Rate for Savings.
 This guide will help you get to grips with how tax on savings interest is calculated, how the personal savings allowance works and whether your investments could be subject to tax.

-This upper limit is higher if you are claiming the Blind Person’s Allowance (£2,390 for the Tax Year 2018-19) or the Married Couple’s Allowance (which gives an amount that’s dependent on your personal circumstances).
+This upper income limit is higher if you’re claiming the Blind Person’s Allowance (increasing the amount you can earn by £2,520 for the tax year 2021/22 to £20,090) or the Married Couple’s Allowance (which gives an amount that’s dependent on your personal circumstances).

 ||Amount earned over the Personal Allowance